gasolin/ghschedule/README.md

 ## How to use ghapplate

-Go to https://github.com/webapplate/ghapplate, click 'fork' button to fork the template to your repository.
+Go to https://github.com/gasolin/ghapplate, click 'fork' button to fork the template to your repository.

+## How to seee ghapplate

+Go to http://gasolin.github.io/ghapplate, that's all :)

 ## Features